Special Educational Needs and Disabilities (SEND)

 Children identified with ASC/ADHD have formal diagnoses of these conditions

-Child Voice - June 2023
+Child Voice - March 2025

 SEND Padlet - Useful links and support

-Dorset Parent Care Council
+Dorset Parent Carer Council

 Dorset Parent Carer Council (DPCC) is an independent voluntary organisation that formed in June 2009.
 The DPCC are the parent carer forum recognised by the Department of Education, Dorset Council and Dorset Clinical Commissioning Group and are members of the National Network of Parent Carer Forums.
 Please find below a link to the Dorset Parent Care Council: